mashegwanethato/Bright_Motors_Case_Study-/README.md

  6. Week days are when the most revenue is made as Tuesday, Wednesday and Thursday are when most cars are bought.
  7. A high percentage of the car in Bright Motor’s inventory are car from 2011 and above.

+# Conclusion
+Ford is the car brand that is leading in the business however to grow, the business has to make consumers interested in the other car brands